ks1990cn/MutualFriendSuggestion/README.md

 ![image](https://user-images.githubusercontent.com/29522704/139435856-d2a9ac15-ac9a-49c6-bfcb-1d24fbc30cec.png)

-Currently we are in very basic stage and we are regrously working on this repo so always expect very instant replies and we can also connect on skype / zoom / google meet for discussions / doubts.
+Currently we are in very basic stage and we are rigorously working on this repo so always expect very instant replies and we can also connect on skype / zoom / google meet for discussions / doubts.

 Our future goal is to create a website which gonna use this engine.